amrrashor/instabase-clone/README.md

 # InstaDocument / Simple Document AI tool

-## this simple project lets you upload any document you want and chat with it throught instabase api.
+## this simple project lets you upload any document you want and chat with it using instabase api.

 ## Usage
 1- upload the document